wordpress-mobile/WordPress-BlackBerry-Legacy/readme.txt

 kXML-RPC is included with this source distribution, in the "thirdparty" source directory.
 - WordPress for BlackBerry uses a small number of classes from LogicMail <http://logicmail.org/>.
 Those classes are used for characters encoding.
+-  WordPress for BlackBerry uses a modified version of Jakarta-Regexp lib.
+This lib is released under the Apache Software License, Version 1.1